pydata/sparse/README.rst

 However the following things are in scope, relatively doable, and not yet built (help welcome).

--  NumPy ufunc support (where zero is maintained)
 -  Broadcasting
 -  Incremental buliding of arrays and inplace updates
+-  More reductions

 There are no plans to support
 -----------------------------

--  Parallel computing
+-  Parallel computing (though Dask.array may use this in the future)

 Example
 -------